 Summary

-Being a responsible network operator requires both publishing contact and routing policy information, and using the information published by others to verify the information in the routing table.
+Being a responsible network operator requires the publishing of your own contact and routing policy information, and using the information published by others to verify the information in the routing table.

 Publishing information - checklist

 There are many places where information can be published.
 This summary can be used as a checklist when publishing and updating information, and can be included in your organisation’s processes and procedures.